ionic-zone/ionic.zone/_articles/capacitor/what-is-capacitor.md

 ---

 Did I miss anything?
-Let me know below in the comments and I will update as fast as possible.
+Let me know in the comments below and I will update the article as quick as possible.
 Thank you.